microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

 Interpretation of these details is controlled by the host.
 Upgrades are also controlled by the host and can happen at any point in time
 An upgrade could result in non-compatible clients in a collaboration session being rejected and reloaded with new code.

-#### Use Cases

-Safe Session Close & Force Upgrades
-Reliably apply hotfixes, and other required upgrades.

 #### API
 Query a container to determine its version/release date